 Although its origins are a bit unclear, Ostia Antica was likely an Etruscan settlement before it became a Roman settlement at the beginning of the 4th century BC.
 The Romans regarded it as their first colony and turned it into a military outpost to defend Rome and control the access to the Tiber River.

-Over time, Ostia Antica became an important commercial center and commercial hub with over 50,000 inhabitants.
-It was a thriving port city where much of the food and supplies powered the Empire funnelled through.
+Over time, Ostia Antica became an important commercial center and hub with over 50,000 inhabitants.
+It was a thriving port city through which much of the food and supplies that powered the Empire funnelled.
 During Augustus’ reign, Ostia Antica got its own amphitheatre that could hold up to 4,500 spectators.

 Unlike Pompeii, it was a working town rather than a resort town.
 Today, you’ll still find remnants of food stalls, bakeries, storefronts, fountains, wells and even public toilets.
 It gives you an insight into the lives of regular people who went on about their daily lives as they worked to power their empire.